isomerpages/mlaw-corp/_covid19/06-I-faq-proceedings-before-determination.md

 ---
 layout: leftnav-page-content
-title: FAQ for Proceedings before an Assessor and Assessor’s Determinations
+title: FAQs for Proceedings before an Assessor and Assessor’s Determinations
 permalink: /covid19-relief/faq-proceedings-before-determination
-breadcrumb: FAQ for Proceedings before an Assessor and Assessor’s Determinations
+breadcrumb: FAQs for Proceedings before an Assessor and Assessor’s Determinations
 collection_name: covid19
 second_nav_title: Part 2 of the Act-Assessor’s Determination
 ---
-### FAQ for Proceedings before an Assessor and Assessor’s Determinations ###
+### FAQs for Proceedings before an Assessor and Assessor’s Determinations ###

 **1. Who are the Assessors?**
 *	The Assessors are qualified lawyers, public accountants, chartered accountants with at least 3 years’ working experience, or persons who have at least 3 years working experience in or relating to law, accountancy, finance, business management, building and construction or architecture.